badb00m/RedHydra/README.md

 ![redhydra](others/RedHydra2.0.png)

-## Welcome to RedHydra's Github Page!
+## Welcome to RedHydra's Official Github Repository

-## Info
+## Information
-* This was Created with python2.7 not python3
+* This Repository was created with python2.7 Only